awsdocs/amazon-personalize-developer-guide/doc_source/native-recipe-new-item-USER_PERSONALIZATION.md

 1. Open the Amazon Personalize console at [https://console\.aws\.amazon\.com/personalize/home](https://console.aws.amazon.com/personalize/home) and sign into your account\.

-1. Create a dataset group with a new schema and upload your dataset with impressions data\.
+1. Create a Custom dataset group with a new schema and upload your dataset with impressions data\.
 Optionally include [CREATION\_TIMESTAMP]() and [Unstructured text metadata](items-datasets.md#text-data) data in your Items dataset so Amazon Personalize can more accurately calculate the age of an item and identify cold items\.

    For more information on importing data, see [Preparing and importing data](data-prep.md)\.